GLONET: Mercator's end-to-end neural Global Ocean forecasting system: Results

-Figure~\ref{fig:class4days} illustrates the dispersion and evolution of the Root Mean Square Difference (RMSD) as a function of forecast lead time for the following variables: temperature and salinity (5–100 m layer), SLA, and SST.
-XIHE performs comparably to GLO12 and better than GLONET in forecasting temperature in the 5–100 m layer.
-The three models exhibit similar performance in salinity, though GLONET shows greater dispersion for the 3- and 5-day forecasts.
-GLONET surpasses XIHE in SLA, consistently outperforming GLO12 for forecasts ranging from 5 to 9 days.
+Figure~\ref{fig:class4days} illustrates the dispersion and evolution of the Root Mean Square Difference (RMSD) as a function of forecast lead time for the following variables: temperature, salinity (5–100 m layer), SLA, SST, zonal and meridional surface currents.
+XIHE performs comparably to GLO12 and slightly better than GLONET in forecasting temperature of the 5–100 m layer.
+The three models exhibit similar performance in salinity, though GLONET shows greater dispersion for the 3 day and 5 day forecasts.
+GLONET surpasses XIHE in SLA and surface currents, consistently outperforming GLO12 for forecasts ranging from 5 to 9 days.
 For SST, GLO12 demonstrates superior performance across all forecast horizons, except for the one-day forecast, where the three models yield identical results.
+For surface currents, GLONET achieves the highest performance in both meridional and zonal components, indicating that global ocean circulation is well captured in its surface layers relative to GDP observations at 15 m depth.

 To further explore regional performance differences, Figure~\ref{fig:class4maps} presents the spatial distribution of normalized Mean Absolute Error (MAE) differences.
 Here, the MAE is first computed for GLO12 as a reference, followed by the MAE calculations for GLONET and XIHE.
 Each map shows the difference between the reference and the model, normalized by the reference MAE.
 Positive values (red) indicate areas where the model outperforms GLO12, while negative values (blue) represent regions of degradation relative to the reference.